-We have entered into an employment agreement with Mr. McGrath and have a signed offer letter from Mr. Driscoll, providing for severance payments for twelve months, or until such time as other employment is secured (whichever is earlier), of their then respective annual base salary if employment is terminated for any reason other than for cause, death, or disability as such terms are defined in their respective agreements.
+We have entered into an employment agreement with Mr. McGrath and had a signed offer letter from Mr. Driscoll, providing for severance payments for twelve months, or until such time as other employment is secured (whichever is earlier), of their then respective annual base salary if employment is terminated for any reason other than for cause, death, or disability as such terms are defined in their respective agreements.
 Under such circumstances, severance payments for Messrs.
-McGrath and Driscoll would have an aggregate value of \$900,000 and \$340,000, respectively.
+McGrath and Driscoll would have an aggregate value of \$945,000 and \$369,000, respectively.
 Such payments are conditioned upon our receipt of a general release of claims from Messrs.
 McGrath and Driscoll.
-The agreements include certain non-compete and non-solicit obligations that extend for twenty-four and eighteen months, respectively, after termination of employment.
-We assume, for the purpose of calculating values for all termination events, that the effective date of termination is December 31, 2014.
+The agreement include certain non-compete and non-solicit obligations that extend for twenty-four months and eighteen months, respectively, after termination of employment.
+We assume, for the purpose of calculating values for all termination events, that the effective date of termination is December 31, 2016.
+Mr. Driscoll resigned from the Company in October 2016.

-In the event that we undergo a change in control (referred to as an "Acquisition Event" in the Amended and Restated 1997 Stock Incentive Plan and a "Reorganization Event" in the Amended and Restated 2007 Stock Incentive Plan, as amended) and as a result our Board of Directors accelerates the vesting of all outstanding unvested equity awards, Mr. McGrath, Mr. Driscoll, and Ms. Gallup would realize \$8,838,000, \$1,595,750, and \$233,225, respectively, based on the closing price of our Common Stock on December 31, 2014 of \$24.55 per share, assuming the vesting and sale by each of their unvested equity awards presented above.
+In the event that we undergo a change in control (referred to as an "Acquisition Event" in the Amended and Restated 1997 Stock Incentive Plan and a "Reorganization Event" in the Amended and Restated 2007 Stock Incentive Plan, as amended) and as a result our Board of Directors accelerates the vesting of all outstanding unvested equity awards, Mr. McGrath, Mr. Schulze, and Ms. Gallup would realize \$9,269,700, \$228,231, and \$112,360, respectively, based on the closing price of our Common Stock on December 31, 2016 of \$28.09 per share, assuming the vesting and sale by each of their unvested equity awards presented above.